 Basel is amongst the top cities to visit in Switzerland.
-The beautiful city of Basel sits along the Rhine River bordered by Switzerland, France, and Germany.
+The beautiful city of Basel sits along the Rhine River bordered by France, and Germany.
 Basel also makes for a perfect base to explore the cities in Germany and France on easy day trips.
-From medieval old town center with Gothic buildings and rich history to famous museums and shopping opportunities, Basel draws visitors from all over the world.
-Here are the popular day trips from Basel which should be on your list if you have a few days in the city.
+From medieval old town center with Gothic buildings, and rich history to famous museums and shopping opportunities, Basel draws visitors from all over the world.
+Here are 11 awe-inspiring day trips from Basel which should be on your list if you have a few days in the city.

 One of the major Lucerne attractions is the Chapel Bridge or Kapellbrucke.
 The Chapel Bridge is said to be Europe’s oldest wooden covered bridge and connects the old town with the new town.
 The Old town is known for the beautiful mural paintings on the house facades.
 Also located nearby is the 17th century Jesuit Church.
 All these attractions are located at a 5 minutes walkable distance from the train station.

 Walking further from the Old Town is the Lion Monument which commemorates the Swiss Guards massacred during the French Revolution.

 If city sightseeing is not your interest you can also plan one of the amazing day trips from Lucerne.
 Mount Titlis is a popular snow resort that offers plenty of snow activities.
 Mount Pilatus and Mount Rigi offer breathtaking views from the summit.

 If you are planning to visit Switzerland, you cannot miss a visit to the magnificent Rhine Falls.
 Located near the Swiss-German border the waterfalls are one of the largest waterfalls in Europe.
 You can just walk around the promenade or take a boat trip to experience the deafening roar from close.